 Because the two instruments provide different kinds of information, they might very well augment each other as separate views of the same person.
 DiSC measures the traits of dominance and submissiveness–common issues in relationships–which the MBTI does not.
 In addition, the DiSC model does not meaningfully measure constructs such as structure (J-P) or abstractness (S-N).

 However, there is some correlation between the MBTI Introversion-Extroversion scale and the DiSC moderate–fast-paced dimension or i scale and the skeptical–accepting dimension or C scale.
 There is also a moderate relationship between Thinking-Feeling construct of the MBTI and skeptical–accepting measurements of DiSC.

 Many other assessments are also available.
 We recommend you choose one based on its reliability and validity, your own training needs, and what you want your learners to take away from their experience.

 Everything DiSC is normed so there is an even distribution of styles.
-A person is only D relative to the people around her.
-A person is only C relative to the people around him.
+A person is only D relative to the people around them.
+A person is only C relative to the people around them.
 For example, imagine that we have a plane full of S-style folks and the plane crashes on a remote island.
 We would have an island full of very polite people.
-But imagine that isolated community of people 10 years later.
+But imagine that isolated community 10 years later.
 Some of those people would now probably be considered D styles because they are more dominant relative to everyone else.
 If DiSC is going to be useful, it must help us understand our individual differences, not what everyone has in common.

 The colors themselves are not representative or relevant to the actual styles in any way.
 They are design and branding choices that differentiate Everything DiSC from other assessments.